Vincent-the-gamer/vitefest/README.md

 ## Get from webpage
 Coming soon.

+# Build from source

 # Future Plan
 In version v1.0.0, `vitefest-cli` can only create `React` projects.
-Other framework will be added soon.
+Other frameworks will be added soon.

 | Frameworks | Done |
 |     --     | --   |